Carolyn D. Wright: Poetry

-The theoretically-driven San Francisco poets who were in cahoots with poets in New York and conversant with European vanguard movements—they provided me with a need to become critically aware of my back-home ways; sharpened me to a degree.
+The theoretically driven San Francisco poets who were in cahoots with poets in New York and conversant with European vanguard movements—they provided me with a need to become critically aware of my back-home ways; sharpened me to a degree.
 I'm grateful for the exposure, the education.
 I am indebted to particular poets' work from that point in time, but I am not an intellectual in the sense that qualifies or requires me to belong to a manifestoed-group.
 And of course one comes to take some pride in one's own outsider status.

 Wright published literary maps of both Rhode Island and Arkansas.
 Wright's later work includes String Light; Deepstep Come Shining, a book-length poem; and One Big Self: Prisoners of Louisiana, another collaboration with photographer Deborah Luster.
 One Big Self: An Investigation contains just the poems.
-Her poems are featured in American Alphabets: 25 Contemporary Poets (2006) and many other anthologies.
-One With Others mixes investigative journalism, history and poetry to explore homegrown civil rights incidents and the critical role her mentor, a brilliant and difficult woman, played in a little-known 1969 March Against Fear in her native Arkansas.
+Her poems are featured in American Alphabets: 25 Contemporary Poets (2006) and other anthologies.
+One With Others mixes investigative journalism, history, and poetry to explore the civil rights movement and the role her mentor Margaret Kaelin McHugh played in a 1969 March Against Fear in Arkansas.
 Shortly after Wright's death in January 2016, Copper Canyon Press published The Poet, the Lion, Talking Pictures, El Farolito, a Wedding in St. Roch, the Big Box Store, the Warp in the Mirror, Spring, Midnights, Fire & All, a book of prosimetric essays, and ShallCross, a book of both short- and long-form poems.